Who Is This Credit Card Best For?

 Frequently shops with a particular merchant and wants to be rewarded for their loyalty See more cards

-Since the GapCard is a store credit card that only works for purchases at Gap family stores, it’s best for someone who spends a lot of money at Gap, Banana Republic, Old Navy, or Athleta.
-Then again, consumers should think long and hard about what they may be giving up if they use a store credit card over a rewards credit card.
+Since the GapCard is a store credit card that only works for purchases at Gap family stores, it’s best for someone who spends a lot of money—at least $1,000 each year—at Gap, Banana Republic, Old Navy, or Athleta.
+Spending that much on this card each year ensures you’ll qualify for Gap Silver status, which is how you get extra points and a slew of shopping benefits (more about that below).
+If you don’t spend that much, this card is pretty bare bones.

-- Earn rewards for Gap stores: The GapCard lets you earn 5 points for each $1 spent at Gap family stores, which include Banana Republic, Athleta, and Old Navy.
-There’s no annual fee either, so you won’t have to pay for the privilege.
+- Competitive rewards earning rate: The GapCard lets you earn 5 points for each $1 spent at Gap family stores, which include Banana Republic, Athleta, and Old Navy.
+That’s in line with what many other clothing store-branded cards offer these days, and a decent store card rewards earning rate overall.

-- Store credit card limitations: While the GapCard works well for purchases at Gap family brand stores, you can’t use this card anywhere else.
-That makes it a poor option if you want a credit card you can use for emergency purchases.
+- Card can only be used at Gap stores: While the GapCard works well for purchases at Gap family brand stores, you can’t use this card anywhere else.
+That’s typical for a store credit card, but it’s still something to keep in mind if you want a credit card you can use for emergency purchases.

-- High APR: The ongoing interest rate for purchases on this card is a variable rate of 27.99%.
+- High APR: The ongoing interest rate for purchases on this card is above average, even for a store card.
 If you’re someone who frequently carries a balance on your credit card, you should plan on forking over a lot of money in interest payments over time.

 Earning Points & Rewards

-Since it’s a store credit card, you cannot use it anywhere else—not at grocery stores, gas stations, or in other areas of your life where you may spend a lot of money each month.
+Remember, since it’s a store credit card, you cannot use it anywhere else—not at grocery stores, gas stations, or in other areas of your life where you may spend more money each month.
 That means you can only earn points at Gap stores.

 How to Get the Most Out of This Card